 - Volunteer to join community health missions.

 Joining community health missions is a way for you to give back to the community through your profession.
 It is also a great way to offer help to the most in need.
-You could also start your own health mission with your nurse friends.
-Provide health teachings and, prevention of diseases.
+You could even start your own health mission with your nurse friends.
+Provide health teachings and prevention of diseases.